 - Continuing care and relapse prevention

-Aetna Insurance and Drug Rehab: Terms You Should Know
+Aetna Insurance and Drug Rehab: Important Terms You Should Know

-The deductible is the amount you pay out-of-pocket before your insurance coverage kicks in.
-Your deductible will vary depending on your plan, but a lower monthly payment generally means you’ll pay a higher deductible, and vise-versa.
+- Deductible – The deductible is the amount you pay out-of-pocket before your insurance coverage kicks in.
+Your deductible will vary depending on your plan, but a lower monthly payment generally means you’ll pay a higher deductible, and vice versa.

-Coinsurance is the percentage you will pay for treatment, beginning after you meet your deductible.
-Many insurance plans are an 80/20 share, which means Aetna will pay 80 percent, and you will pay 20 percent.
+- Coinsurance – This is the percentage you will pay for treatment, beginning after you meet your deductible.
+Many insurance plans have an 80/20 share, which means Aetna will pay 80 percent, and you will be responsible for paying 20 percent.

-Co-pays are flat, predetermined fees that you pay for treatment.
+- Co-pay – Your copay is a flat, predetermined fee that you will pay for treatment or other healthcare services.
 The amount of your co-pay will depend on the type of treatment you receive.
-Depending on your plan, you may be required to pay both co-pay and coinsurance.
+Depending on your plan, you may be required to pay both copay and coinsurance.

-Your out-of-pocket maximum is the most you will need to pay for covered services within a year.
+Out-of-pocket maximum – Your out-of-pocket maximum is the most you will need to pay for covered services within a year.
 Once you pay the maximum amount listed on your policy, Aetna will pick up costs for the remainder of the year.
-You won’t need to pay deductibles, co-pay, or coinsurance.
+You won’t need to pay deductibles, co-pays, or coinsurance.

-Medication-assisted treatment (MAT) is highly effective for substance abuse and addiction, particularly when used along with traditional treatment or counseling.
-The medications, such as methadone, disulfiram (Antabuse), buprenorphine, or naltrexone, work in different ways.
-In general, they either block the euphoric effects of alcohol or drugs, or they reduce cravings.
+Medication-assisted treatment (MAT) is a highly effective treatment approach for addiction, particularly when used along with traditional treatment or counseling.
+The medications used in MAT, such as methadone, disulfiram (Antabuse), buprenorphine, or naltrexone, work in different ways.
+In general, they either block the euphoric effects of alcohol or drugs or reduce cravings.

 Most of Aetna’s plans provide some coverage for medication-assisted treatment, although requirements vary.
 For instance, Aetna will cover buprenorphine without prior authorization if you are insured through an employer-based plan; however, you’ll need authorization from your medical provider if you have Aetna Medicare or Medicaid coverage.
 There may also be a limit on the quantity prescribed.